Author, Mike Smith

 It is usually 20-30 characters long – including letters and numbers.

-The IBAN is the critical bit of code that ensures your money gets from A to B.
+The IBAN is the critical bit of code that ensures your money gets to the right bank and right account.

 Included in this long string of characters is the country code, bank code, branch code and account number.

 The easiest way to find the IBAN is to look on a bank statement (that’s if you’re sending the money to an account in your name and have access to a statement).

 If not, you can go into a branch or try and generate one using a free online tool like this.

 By the way, I’m not endorsing any particular website – I’ve got no connection to them.